richardphotolab/API-Order-docs/endpoints/shipped.md

 | &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;`datetime`           | _string_  | Date & time of shipment (Iso8601Zulu) |
 | `errors` | _array_<_string_> | Error messages in the event that the order could not be processed

-> :warning: All order responses include Richard's internal identifier.
+> :pushpin: All order responses include Richard's internal identifier.
 This is to provide a stable constant when handling possible issue resolution.

 <br/>